Beatriz Haddad Maia: 2025: Second Nottingham doubles title

 In her next tournament, the Internationaux de Strasbourg, she delivered her best singles performance of the 2025 season so far, reaching the semifinals and losing to Elena Rybakina in a hard-fought three-set match.

-Haddad's next tournament was the French Open, where she lost to Hailey Baptiste at the singles first round, in a three set match.

-However, in the doubles draw, she again played alongside Siegemund and delivered the best performance on that tournament in her career so far, reaching the round of 16 for the first time ever, but losing to the Italians Sara Errani and Jasmine Paolini, that would later be the tournament's champions.
+Haddad's next tournament was the French Open, where she lost to Hailey Baptiste in the first round, in a three-set match.
+However, in the doubles draw, she again played alongside Siegemund and delivered the best performance on that tournament in her career, reaching the round of 16 for the first time, but losing to the eventual champions, Sara Errani and Jasmine Paolini.

-Haddad Maia then went to play on grass court tournaments.
-First, she went to London and played at the Queen's Club Championships.
-In singles, she won her first match in a comeback win of three sets, facing former world No. 2 and Wimbledon champion, Petra Kvitová, marking their third encounter.
+Haddad Maia then went to play on grass court.
+At the Queen's Club Championships, she won her first singles match in a comeback win in three sets, facing former world No. 2 and Wimbledon champion, Petra Kvitová, marking their third encounter.
 In the second round, she faced Emma Navarro in their third encounter of the season and the first ever on grass.
 Navarro won in three sets.

-In the doubles competition, she participated alongside Cristina Bucșa and together they were defeated in the first round by the Kazakh pair of Yulia Putintseva and Elena Rybakina in a three set match.
+In the doubles draw alongside Cristina Bucșa, they were defeated in the first round by the Kazakh pair of Yulia Putintseva and Elena Rybakina.

-Haddad then went to play at the Nottingham Open to fight for her second title in singles and doubles at that tournament.
+Haddad then went to play at the Nottingham Open to fight for her second titles in singles and doubles at that tournament.

-At the singles draw, she had her second encounter against McCartney Kessler in the opening round and lost in a 2 hours and 50 minutes three-set match.
+She had her second encounter against McCartney Kessler in the opening round and lost in a 2 hours and 50 minutes three-set match.

-In doubles, she continued her partnership with Siegemund and together they were the champions, winning their first title together in their third final and Haddad’s first trophy of the season, playing against Anna Danilina and Ena Shibahara at the decisive match and getting their victory in straight sets.
-For the second time in her career, Haddad Maia was a two-time champion of a WTA tournament, the second also in doubles.
-This was her eighth title in doubles on WTA Tour, the second on grass.
-It was her fourth title on grass, also considering those played in the singles draws.

-In Germany at the Bad Homburg Open, she only played in the singles draw and reached the quarterfinals but lost to Jasmine Paolini in two sets.
-In Wimbledon, Haddad lost in round two to Dalma Gálfi, and while she reached round three of the doubles, Siegemund's progress in the singles draw made them withdraw from the tournament.
+In doubles, she continued her partnership with Siegemund and together they won the first title together in their third final and Haddad's first trophy of the season, playing against Anna Danilina and Ena Shibahara in the decisive match, in straight sets.
+For the second time in her career, Haddad Maia was a two-time champion in doubles.
+It was her eighth title in doubles on the WTA Tour and the second on grass.
+It was her fourth title on grass, also considering those played in singles.
+In Germany at the 2025 Bad Homburg Open, she only played in the singles draw and reached the quarterfinals but lost to Jasmine Paolini in straight sets.
+In Wimbledon, Haddad lost in the second round to Dalma Gálfi, and while she reached the third round in doubles, Siegemund's progress in the singles draw forced them withdraw from the tournament.